ZMBproton/aseprite_mac_script/README.md

 - skia (library that asperite uses)
 - macOS SDK (used by cmake)
 - xcode command line tools (used by cmake)

+# To be added
+Automate installation of the trial aseprite .dmg version, replace trial's executable with the newly compiled executable located in /usr/local/bin then add to Applications folder.

+You can just install the trial yourself using the GUI on aseprite's official website meanwhile then drag and drop the executables.